-In an earlier post, I talked at length about the importance of reducing your expectation gap.
+In another post, I talked at length about the importance of reducing your expectation gap.

-One of the main factors contributing towards your disappointment is comparing yourself to others.
+One of the main factors contributing to your disappointment is comparing yourself to others.

 “Imagine if I could do that as a living!?”

-“Why can’t I have a house a big as him?”
+“Why can’t I have a house as big as him?”

-In this post, we look at 5 strategies to help you focus on you, not others.
+In this post, we look at five strategies to help you focus on you, not others.

 1. Get over-the-top passionate about something

 One way to overcome this is to get over-the-top passionate about something.
-When you’re passionate about something, you get lost in the activity and forget about what other people are doing.
+When you’re excited about something, you get lost in the activity and forget about what other people are doing.